ansys/pyensight/doc/source/calc_functions.rst

 ``BL_Thick(boundary parts, velocity, ymax, grad)``

-Computes a scalar variable which is the boundary-layer thickness :math:`\delta` defined as:
+Computes a scalar variable that is the boundary-layer thickness :math:`\delta`.
+This function is defined as:

 :math:`\delta ={n|}_{u/U=0.995}`